Language Servers

 https://github.com/sveltejs/language-tools/tree/master/packages/language-server ↗

-can be installed via npm
+svelte-language-server can be installed via npm:

-npm i -g typescript-svelte-plugin
+npm i -g svelte-language-serverFor integration with .js and .ts files install typescript-svelte-plugin

-Then for each svelte project update your tsconfig.json
+npm i -g typescript-svelte-pluginThen for each svelte project update your tsconfig.json/jsconfig.json to add

 the typescript-svelte-plugin

-{ "compilerOptions": { ... "plugins": [{ "name": "typescript-svelte-plugin" }] }}
+{ "compilerOptions": { ... "plugins": [{ "name": "typescript-svelte-plugin" }] }}Further information on js and ts integration for svelte can be found

 here ↗.